nitro41992/splitting-sucks/docs/receipt_workflow_redesign.md

    - Implemented proper price field formatting and validation
    - Added real-time error feedback for user inputs
    - Enhanced the visual consistency with the app's Neumorphic style

+7. **final_summary_screen.dart** - Completely redesigned to follow neumorphic design principles:
+   - Consolidated the 'Split Summary' heading to a single entry point with the 'Edit Split' button
+   - Created a distinct, compact neumorphic card for Receipt Totals with soft shadows
+   - Redesigned per-person summary cards with proper neumorphic styling
+   - Improved the overall visual hierarchy and information flow
+   - Repositioned action buttons ('Support Me', 'Share Bill') at the bottom of the screen
+   - Enhanced shadow effects for depth and separation between elements

+8. **person_summary_card.dart** - Updated with neumorphic design:
+   - Added proper shadow effects for the card container
+   - Enhanced the person avatar with neumorphic styling
+   - Used slate blue pills/lozenges for total amounts with shadow effects
+   - Improved typography and color consistency for better readability
+   - Enhanced expand/collapse interaction with visual indicators

 ## Fixed Issues